indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Step 3.
 Request for Records

-To obtain records, interested parties are required to submit a written application, providing relevant details, such as the case number, name of the defendant named on the record, the presiding judge or the attorneys who managed the case.
+To obtain records, interested parties may need to submit an application, providing relevant details, such as the case number, name of the defendant named on the record, the presiding judge or the attorneys who managed the case.
 While most appellate and trial courts have rules governing the submission of requests for records as well as access to proceedings and courtroom information, requests for criminal court records are generally processed by the clerk of court.

 Step 4.
 Pay for Records